 Dale received a Bachelor of Music degree with a minor in Music Education from the University of Massachusetts Boston and taught in the Boston area before relocating to Maine.
 He has had an extensive career as a pianist, director, and teacher.
 He teaches at Waynflete, the Portland Conservatory of Music, and at his private studio.

 Mike Dank’s extensive musical career inspires his work with students.
 He has spent more than 35 years studying, performing on the road, and teaching.
 Mike taught drums at Waynflete from 1988-1992.
 He took a break to concentrate on his own music, traveling the country, and recording.
-He returned to Waynflete in 2002 with fresh insight and devotion for teaching guitar, bass, and drum to students as well as rock ensembles.
+He returned to Waynflete in 2002 with fresh insight and devotion for teaching guitar, bass, and drums to students as well as rock ensembles.

 Brian Durkin discovered an interest in music while studying visual arts at UMass Dartmouth, and has been playing guitar and bass for local and touring bands ever since.
 After college he studied luthiery and then spent ten years working at some of the best guitar manufacturers in the country.
 After his hands-on experience building instruments, Brian decided to focus more on his own playing and teaching.
 He says “I’d rather play them than build them.”
 He is happy to add Waynflete guitar students to his busy schedule as a teacher and performer.